Inductive charging: Disadvantages

 Inefficiency has other costs besides longer charge times.
 Inductive chargers produce more waste heat than wired chargers, which may negatively impact battery longevity.
 An amateur 2020 analysis of energy use conducted with a Pixel 4 found that a wired charge from 0 to 100 percent consumed 14.26 Wh (watt-hours), while a wireless charging stand used 19.8 Wh, an increase of 39%.
-Using a generic brand wireless charging pad and mis-aligning the phone produced consumption up to 25.62 Wh, or an 80% increase.
+Using a generic wireless charging pad and mis-aligning the phone produced consumption up to 25.62 Wh, or an 80% increase.
 The analysis noted that while this is not likely to be noticeable to individuals, it has negative implications for greater adoption of smartphone wireless charging.

 Newer approaches reduce transfer losses through the use of ultra thin coils, higher frequencies, and optimized drive electronics.
 This results in more efficient and compact chargers and receivers, facilitating their integration into mobile devices or batteries with minimal changes required.
 These technologies provide charging times comparable to wired approaches, and they are rapidly finding their way into mobile devices.

 Safety

 An increase in high-power inductive charging devices has led to researchers looking into the safety factor of the electromagnetic fields (EMF) put off by larger inductor coils.
 With the recent interest in the expansion of high power inductive charging with electric cars, an increase in health and safety concerns has arisen.
-To provide a larger distance of coverage you would in return need a larger coil for your inductor.
-An electric car with this size conductor would need about 300 kW from a 400 V battery to emit enough charge.
-This much exposure to the skin of a human could prove harmful if not met within the right conditions.
+To provide a larger distance of coverage people would in return need a larger coil for the inductor.
+An electric car with this size conductor would need about 300 kW from a 400 V battery to emit enough charge in order to charge the vehicle.
+This much exposure of electromagnetic waves to the skin of a human could prove harmful if not met within the right conditions.
 Exposure limits can be satisfied even when the transmitter coil is very close to the body.

 Testing has been done on how organs can be affected by these fields when put under low levels of frequency from these fields.
-When exposed to various levels of frequencies you can experience dizziness, light flashes, or tingling through nerves.
-At higher ranges, you can experience heating or even burning of the skin.
+When exposed to various levels of frequencies, dizziness, light flashes, or tingling through nerves can be experienced.
+At higher ranges, heating or even burning of the skin can be experienced as well.
 Most people experience low EMF in everyday life.
 The most common place to experience these frequencies is with a wireless charger, usually on a nightstand located near the head.